On the Convergence of the Monte Carlo Exploring Starts Algorithm for Reinforcement Learning: Abstract

 \section{Abstract}

-A simple and natural algorithm for reinforcement learning is Monte Carlo Exploring States (MCES), where the Q-function is estimated by averaging the Monte Carlo returns, and the policy is improved by choosing actions that maximize the current estimate of the Q-function.
-Exploration is performed by ``exploring starts'', that is, each episode begins with a randomly chosen state and action and then follows the current policy.
-Establishing convergence for this algorithm has been an open problem for more than 20 years.
-We make headway with this problem by proving convergence for Optimal Policy Feed-Forward MDPs, which are MDPs whose states are not revisited within any episode for an optimal policy.
-Such MDPs include all deterministic environments (including Cliff Walking and other gridworld examples) and a large class of stochastic environments (including Blackjack).
-The convergence results presented here make progress for this long-standing open problem in reinforcement learning.
+A simple and natural algorithm for reinforcement learning (RL) is Monte Carlo Exploring Starts (MCES), where the Q-function is estimated by averaging the Monte Carlo returns, and the policy is improved by choosing actions that maximize the current estimate of the Q-function.
+Exploration is performed by ``exploring starts'', that is, each episode begins with a randomly chosen state and action, and then follows the current policy to the terminal state.
+In the classic book on RL by \citet{sutton2018reinforcement}, it is stated that establishing convergence for the MCES algorithm is one of the most important remaining open theoretical problems in RL.
+However, the convergence question for MCES turns out to be quite nuanced. \citet{bertsekas1996neuro} provide a counter-example showing that the MCES algorithm does not necessarily converge. \citet{tsitsiklis2002convergence} further shows that if the original MCES algorithm is {\em modified} so that the Q-function estimates are updated at the same rate for all state-action pairs, and the discount factor is strictly less than one, then the MCES algorithm converges.
+In this paper we make headway with the original and more efficient MCES algorithm given in \cite{sutton1998introduction}, establishing almost sure convergence for Optimal Policy Feed-Forward MDPs, which are MDPs whose states are not revisited within any episode when using an optimal policy.
+Such MDPs include a large class of environments such as all deterministic environments and all episodic environments with a timestep or any monotonically changing values as part of the state.
+Different from the previous proofs using stochastic approximations, we introduce a novel inductive approach, which is very simple and only makes use of the strong law of large numbers.